AyeshaShaikh-30/EcoNova_Dev_Challenge/README.md

 **🌟 Memes Meet Sustainability**
 EcoNova keeps the vibe fun with a steady stream of memes and GIFs.
 Saving the planet doesn’t have to be boring!

-**🌬️ AQI Fun Game**
-Test your environmental knowledge with the AQI game!
-Match different cities to their air quality ratings and see how your eco-friendly actions can help improve the air around you.
-Play, learn, and see how the planet’s air improves as you make sustainable choices.

 ## ✨Inspiration:
 What sparked EcoNova was a single haunting question: What happens to the plastic we throw "away"?
 Spoiler: There is no "away."
 That realization led to countless brainstorming sessions, fueled by documentaries, heartbreaking visuals, and a shared desire to make environmentalism cool, accessible, and impactful.